 ANTH 3390 (3).
 THE PLUNDERED PAST: ARCHAEOLOGY'S CHALLENGES IN THE MOD-ERN WORLD.
-This course will provide an interdisciplinary understanding of the importance societies place on knowing, preserving, and altering evidence of the past.
+Provides an interdisciplinary understanding of the importance societies place on knowing, preserving, and altering evidence of the past.
 Special emphasis is placed on archaeology's role in understanding and preserving the past.